-Paragraph starters, or transition words, are phrases or groups of words that are used to start a passage and introduce the main idea of the passage.
+Paragraph starter words: What if, Imagine, Do you know, and more like these are phrases or words that are used to start a passage and introduce the main idea of the passage.

 - Introduce the Main Idea: Transition words explicitly showcase the core idea of the passage on which the writer is going to argue.